dewdrip/dispas-mobile/README.md

 # 🧠 Think → 👨‍💻 Build → 🚀 Deploy

-✍️ **Scaffold-ETH-Mobile** is an open-source toolkit for building decentralized applications (dApps) on Ethereum and other EVM-compatible blockchains.
+✍️ **[ETH Mobile](https://ethmobile.io)** is an open-source toolkit for building decentralized applications (dApps) on Ethereum and other EVM-compatible blockchains.
 It simplifies mobile dApp development with fast, secure and customizable pre-built components to create, deploy and interact with smart contracts.

 [Watch me mint a Snowman NFT!☃️](https://youtu.be/CaJTnRtLOK8)